codio/knowledge/source/instructors/admin/integration/lti-course-copy.rst

 LTI 1.1 Course Copy
 --------------------

-First enable :ref:`LTI Constant URLs <lti-keys-and-urls-information>` for your course.

 1. In your existing Codio course, enable **Enable LTI course copy** and save your changes.